 Now, when my six year old asks for a PB&J, it’s no problem for me to tell her to make it herself.
 While this skill is helpful to me now, her blossoming cooking skills will only continue to serve her as she grows up and eventually has her own household.

+Not only that, but helping in the kitchen is great for your child’s development.
 Spreading jam on toast, chopping vegetables, sprinkling toppings… All of these tasks require the use of muscles that children are still developing.
 Plus, practicing these motions will set them up for basic skills to get ready for school, such as holding a pencil, cutting with scissors, and so forth.

+And meal prep is a great way for kids to develop a sense of responsibliity too.
 When kids have jobs to do to help the family run, they realize they’re an important part of the team.

 Even very young children need to know that they play a role in their family.
 In fact, one of our mottoes is that “Families help each other.”
 Meal time is a great opportunity to put this idea into practice.